-Christchurch mosque attacks: 51st victim Zekeriya Tuyan died after surgery
+Christchurch mosque attacks: 51st victim dies after surgery

 Turkish President Recep Tayyip Erdogan had strongly condemned the Christchurch attack and showed clips of a video taken by the gunman at election campaigns to denounce hatred against Islam.

-Tuyan's death raises the death toll from the double mosque shooting to 51.
+Last night's death raises the death toll from the double mosque shooting to 51.
 Around 50 people were injured in the attack on two mosques during Friday prayers on March 15.

-An Australian man who had been living in Dunedin has been charged with 50 counts of murder following the attack, and 39 charges of attempted murder.